langroid/langroid/README.md

 find the latest compatible version of the package and add it to `pyproject. toml`. _Do not manually edit `pyproject.toml` to add packages._

-## Set up environment variables (API keys, etc
+## Set up environment variables (API keys, etc)

 Copy the `.env-template` file to a new file `.env` and insert these secrets:
 - OpenAI API key,
 - GitHub Personal Access Token (needed by  PyGithub to analyze git repos; token-based API calls are less rate-limited).
-- Redis Password (ask @pchalasani for this) for the redis cache.
+- Redis Password for the redis cache.
-- Qdrant API key (ask @pchalasani for this) for the vector db.
+- Qdrant API key for the vector database.

 ```bash
 cp .env-template .env